 Other municipalities' fees were used as a guide while also considering our current fee.
+The fees recoup the staff costs for coordinating resources and services; the real costs for hosting events.
 Proposed is a Class I and Class II scale depending on if the event is one day or multiple.
-Within the class will be price differences depending on the number of participants, whether there are street closures and/or outdoor music.
+Within the class will be price differences depending on the use/closure of public way or outdoor music.